hanshihchi/P2-Financial-Management-Tool-FP/FP_Demonstration.md

 ### Application

-We use factory functions to create module instances.
+I use factory functions to create module instances.
 For example, `createTransaction()` returns an object with functions for transaction management.
 This abstracts the creation process and allows for flexible instantiation.

 ```javascript
 // Factory Pattern Example